-- This cable test is only accurate for Gigabit Ethernet cables 7 100 meters long. - ◆ The test takes approximately 1 second.
-Use the show cable-diagnostics command to display the results of the test, including common cable failures, as well as the status and approximate length of each cable pair. - Potential conditions which may be listed by the diagnostics include those listed below. - Pair busy, linked partner in 100BAS-TX forced mode - Interpair short - Intrapair short - Pair open, fault detected - Invalid, cable diagnostic routine did not complete successfully - Ports must have auto-negotiation enabled - Ports are linked down while running cable diagnostics. - This cable test is only accurate for Ethernet cables 7 100 meters long. - Ports are linked down while running cable diagnostics. - To ensure more accurate measurement of the length to a fault, first disable power-saving mode (using the no power-save command) on the link partner before running cable diagnostics.
+- Cable diagnostics are performed using an internal Digital Signal Processing test process when the port link-up speed is 1 Gbps.
+The method analyses the cable by sending a pulsed signal into the cable, and then examining the reflection of that pulse.
+If the port link-up speed is not 1 Gbps, then Time Domain Reflectometry (TDR) test method is used.
+TDR also detects a cable fault by sending a signal through the cable and reading the signal that is reflected back.
+However, note that TDR can only determine if a link is valid or faulty. - This cable test is only accurate for Ethernet cables 7 100 meters long. - The test takes approximately 5 seconds.
+Use the show cable-diagnostics command to display the results of the test, including common cable failures, as well as the status and approximate length of each cable pair. - Ports are linked down while running cable diagnostics. - To ensure more accurate measurement of the length to a fault, first disable power-saving mode (using the no power-save command) on the link partner before running cable diagnostics.